NBA Rumors: Heat Could Trade Justise Winslow & Kelly Olynyk To Spurs For DeMar DeRozan, Per ‘Bleacher Report’

 DeMar DeRozan and LaMarcus Aldridge are undeniably the major reasons why the Spurs remain a legitimate playoff contender in the Western Conference.
 However, if they don’t want to remain a mediocre team in the NBA, Greg Swartz of Bleacher Report believes that the Spurs are better off breaking up the tandem of DeRozan and Aldridge.
 Swartz suggested that the Spurs should consider trading DeRozan before the 2020 February NBA trade deadline.

-“In their lone year together, LaMarcus Aldridge and DeRozan led the Spurs to 48 wins—just one more than the previous season when Kawhi Leonard suited up for only nine games.
+“In their lone year together, LaMarcus Aldridge and DeRozan led the Spurs to 48 wins — just one more than the previous season when Kawhi Leonard suited up for only nine games.
 DeRozan should have had a far greater impact, but San Antonio was 5.0 points per 100 possessions worse with him in the game.
 In 2,242 minutes together, he and Aldridge posted a net rating of just plus-0.5, which is a low number for a pair of stars.
 Both are considered throwbacks who don’t possess reliable three-point shots, thus shrinking the court for others around them.”

 The Spurs' DeMar DeRozan and his daughters show support for WNBA https://t.co/xZxeWpy6T4 #GoSpursGo #SpursNation